msaari/article-sections/README.md

 If you are using [Relevanssi](https://wordpress.org/plugins/relevanssi/), the contents of the sections will be automatically indexed for the parent post.
 Do not set Relevanssi to index the section post type directly.

 ## Version history

+- 1.1.1 – Fixes PHP errors in AJAX response.
-* 1.1 – Bug fixing, changes the display from a div to a section.
+- 1.1 – Bug fixing, changes the display from a div to a section.
-* 1.0 – Initial release.
+- 1.0 – Initial release.